 Transmission In-Service Date: The equipment energization date used in the creation of the TP case and used in MOD to incorporate Project PMCRs that will be included in the MOD case build.

-Transmission Project Information A report (Excel spreadsheet) that is created upon completion of the
+Transmission Project Information A report (Excel spreadsheet) that is created triannually to reflect

-Tracking triannual case build/update cycle to reflect data used in the SSWG Cases.
+Tracking the updates related to transmission projects.

 Acronyms